 Our bosses called us together, gave us a rundown of what was known, and told us to go home.
 I stayed for a bit, I know it seems not to make any sense; but I was not going let any act of terror, keep me from doing my work.
 It took a nervous call from my wife to get me to stop and leave the office.
 Once outside our building, I found streets and sidewalks normally bustling with cars, trucks, and pedestrians, deserted.
 Also, deserted was the train station.
 The following mornings, when I would be waiting for the commuter train to take me into the city; I looked up into sky.
 Normally, I would see a half a dozen contrails of airline jets flying to and from Logan International Airport.
 That day, I only saw a few contrails, and they were circling overhead.
 They were jet fighters.

 There is not much more I remember of those days that followed the tragedy of 9/11.
 I know I attended prayer services.
 Prayer intentions for the victims and their families were mentioned at Masses I attended.
 Little did I know what the long-term effects would be, resulting from those acts of terror.
-Two wars, one still ongoing, to a certain extent, with its share of dead, wounded and families shattered.
-We became a country that seems to be constantly on guard; with the individual rights we have held so dear, sometimes willingly given up for security.
-In our name, persons have been subjected to “enhanced interrogation;” torture by any other name is still torture.
+Two wars, conflicts in the Middle East still being fought, with its share of dead, wounded and families shattered.
 And there are still victims of the 9/11 attacks who are dying; dying from the cancers and other illnesses brought on by the smoke and contaminated dust from the Trade Center.